-Frequently Asked Questions about the Center for Holocaust and Tolerance Education
+Will the Center be called the Center for Holocaust and Tolerance Education?

 What is the process for this exploratory phase?